AACN-REACT/aacn_form_v1.2/COMPONENT_GUIDE.md

   **ElementContainer**

   This is the compound component that holds the individual field components.
 This is called by AACNFORM where a function will loop through the

+  ....

+  **WrapperFunction**

+  The 'wrapper' function or HOC(higher order component) is a function that takes a react component as one of its parameters and will add some values and functionality to it.
+It is designed to be general purpose but will mostly be used with the AACNFORM component

+  Other parameters include configuration files and endpoints.

+  The first action it will perform is to check for a customerID, sometimes customerID is to be found in the url in dynamically generated pages
+  So we employ a getCustomerKey function, this function will also look at other places for the cumstomerID it will eventually use tokens.

+  Once we have a customerID or we know that this is a new customer we can then progress.

+  We check the configuration file to see what type of form is being displayed, if it is one of the default types we can then fetch the correct data for the user